 It is an easy process where they will confirm your identity using your smart phone and a scan of your face.
 You will need your NHS number which we can supply for you.

-Please remember when ordering online medication will be ready in two/three working days.
-If you order after 2pm on a Friday the order will not be processed until Monday and therefore the medication will be ready for you on the Wednesday.
+Please remember when ordering online medication will be ready in three full working days.
+If you order after 2pm on a Friday the order will not be processed until Monday and therefore the medication will be ready for you on the Thursday.

 Advance Pre-order scheme